 But they didn’t just break their chains; they went out of their comfort zones and tried to uplift the African American community.

-If there is something you want to add or if you have any suggestions, feel free to use the comment section below.
+If there is something I missed out, feel free to reach out in the comment section below.